 Under the IIBEC Bylaws, all IIBEC members and registrants are required to comply with the Code of Ethics and to report any observed violations.
 Adherence to this Code must be above reproach and beyond the influence of competing interests.
 Even the appearance of a conflict of interest shall be avoided.

 The standards contained in this Code of Ethics are statements of ethical principles having broad applicability to members and registrants of IIBEC.

-Members and registrants of IIBEC shall recognize that their profession and their practice may be governed by various laws and regulations regarding professional registration and the conduct of trade.
-It is their responsibility therefore, to be familiar with those laws and regulations and to conduct themselves accordingly.
+Members and registrants of IIBEC shall recognize that their profession and their practice may be governed by various laws (federal, state, provincial, local, or otherwise) and regulations regarding professional registration and the conduct of trade.
+It is their responsibility, therefore, to be familiar with those laws and regulations and to conduct themselves accordingly.

-Members and registrants shall maintain and further their knowledge of the science in which they practice, and shall maintain the highest possible standard of professional judgment and conduct.
-Members and registrants shall conduct their practice honestly and impartially, serving with integrity their clients, employers, and/or the public.
-Learned and uncompromised professional judgment should take precedence over any other motive.
+Members and registrants shall maintain and further their knowledge of the profession in which they practice and shall maintain the utmost standard of professional judgment and conduct.
+Members and registrants shall conduct themselves and their practice honestly and impartially, serving with integrity the organization (IIBEC), other members, their clients, employers, and the public.

 Members and registrants of IIBEC, in the performance of their duties, shall:

 - Hold paramount the safety, health, and welfare of the public.